- BY Sonia Lenegan

 Who can qualify for a fee waiver?

 This fee waiver is only available to those who are applying to come to the UK on the basis of their right to family or private life under Article 8 of the European Convention on Human Rights.
-The guidance says, in bold, that
+The guidance says that:

 Applicants will only be granted a fee waiver on the basis of their Article 8 ECHR rights in cases where the underlying human rights claim on which they rely forms a substantive basis of their application.